 A multi-cloud strategy gives you more choices when you’re matching specific apps and workloads among a mix of cloud providers.
 Using services from different providers enables you to more effectively address the diverse performance, privacy, security and geographic needs of various business units, departments and teams in your organization.
 It also goes beyond just fulfilling internal IT needs to better meet the external demands of partners and customers.

-3. Frees you from vendor lock-in
+3. Multi-cloud adoption frees you from vendor lock-in

 A multi-cloud strategy helps to prevent vendor lock-in, which means you also avoid possible widespread outages if one provider’s services are down.
 It also means you get to sample the offerings and ideas of many providers as technology evolves and grows.
 Relying on a single cloud vendor puts you at risk in the event the provider comes up short in areas of security or continuous innovation.
 Diversifying your portfolio of cloud providers is a much smarter strategy and protects you from those risks.